 - Functionality outside of text editing including tutorials for new users, project planners, a debugger interface, and more

 - Edit modes that include syntax coloring

 Sublime Text is a code editor that also boasts being lightweight, customizable, and high performing.
-It is one of the most popular text editors due to its performance, beautiful user interface, and the ability to add plug-ins, which can make it a full-featured IDE.
+It is one of the most popular text editors due to its performance, user interface, and plug-ins, which can make it a full-featured IDE.

-- It’s Goto Anything and Goto definition features which simplify user searches
+- It’s Goto Anything and Goto definition features that simplify user searches

-- The ability to split edit, instantly switch projects without having to save, and the ability to select and change the text in multiple places at once
+- The ability to split edit, instantly switch projects without having to save, and select and change text in multiple places at once

 - Customization and performance are highlights of this text editor

 VIM is a free to use open-source text editor considered to be feature-rich, old-time, and beloved.
 The site does warn, “Vim isn’t an editor designed to hold its users’ hands.
-It is a tool, the use of which must be learned,” which may be biting off a bit more than some of us code newbies can handle.
+It is a tool, the use of which must be learned.”
+This may be biting off a bit more than some beginner developers can handle.

 - Plugins that offer an option to transform this text editor into a powerful Ruby development environment